Behavioral Health Care Services (BHCS) Housing Assistance Fund

 Applications must include copies of rental or lease agreements and documentation of any additional expenses owed, such as back rent.
-If back rent is owed, the service provider and applicant should provide a detailed account of what happened in the past and what steps will be taken in the future to avoid the risk of homelessness.
-For applicants who are awarded Section 8 housing vouchers or subsidized housing, additional documentation and explanation of efforts to remedy the situation with the Housing Authority prior to approval may be required.
+If back rent is owed, the service provider and applicant should provide a detailed account of what happened in the past and what steps will be taken in the future to avoid future rent payment problems.
+For applicants living in subsidized housing, additional documentation and explanation of efforts to remedy the situation with the Housing Authority or housing subsidy provider prior to approval may be required.

-If an applicant’s situation is uncertain or unusual, or if the provider is unfamiliar with the Fund, it is recommended that the provider contact the Housing Services Office prior to preparing an application for assistance to determine whether or not the request is appropriate and eligible for consideration.
+If a service provider is unsure if an applicant qualifies for the Fund, the provider should contact the Housing Services Office prior to preparing an application for assistance to determine whether or not the request is appropriate and eligible for consideration.

 Within 2 - 4 working days of submitting a completed application, the provider will be notified if the application has been approved and under what, if any, conditions.
-Approvals will be based on the principles outlined above with extra value given to requests where short-term financial assistance is likely to a have a positive long-term, measurable impact.
+Approvals are based on the principles outlined above with extra value given to requests where short-term financial assistance can have a positive long-term, measurable impact.

-Once all the Fund paperwork is received, checks are typically provided within five (5) business days.
+Checks are typically provided within five (5) business days upon receipt of the necessary paperwork.
 Checks may be mailed to the property owner or held at the Housing Service Office for pick up by the service provider.
 All funds are issued to eligible third parties, typically the landlord, property management agencies or hotel/motel operators.
 Funds are never paid directly to applicants.

 The best way to ensure that the Housing Fund will be able to continue to serve persons in need is if those who receive assistance agree to give back to the Fund.
 Recipients are encouraged to give back if they are able.